Cryptoyumm/Simple_login_system/README.md

-# login-system-using-C-using-string-
+# Simple login system
+Hi everyone!!
-Login system using C. This only contain strings, not file.
+It is a simple login system made using C.